 Most staircases have a handrail or bannister to one side, but for elderly people who may be unsteady on their feet, handrails on both sides of the stairs provide additional support.

-Dim or dark stairwells are an accident waiting to happen, particularly for an elderly person with failing eyesight, so make sure that lighting is up to the task.
+Dim or dark stairwells are an accident waiting to happen, particularly for an elderly person with failing eyesight, so ensure lighting is up to the task.
 Hire an electrician to install light switches at the top and bottom of the stairs, to encourage your loved one to switch them on and off as needed.

 Appropriate stair covering